Amazon’s member’s only sale is back in October. Can you nab a bargain, or is it just a big PR push?

 First some generic deals which I’ll call bonus offers.
 These aren’t product specific but can boost the savings you make.
 If these are repeated this year then I think they or similar can be well worth getting.
-Last year I got:
+In 2019 I got:

 - £20 Amazon gift card for opening an Amazon cashback credit card

-There were also deals such as half price Audible membership for a year and 20% off Amazon Warehouse purchases.
-Be wary of cheap trials (such as last year’s four months of Amazon Music Unlimited for 99p) that you cancel before you get charged full price.
+There were also deals such as 20% off Amazon Warehouse purchases.
+Be wary of cheap trials (such as getting four months of Amazon Music Unlimited for 99p) that you cancel before you get charged full price.

 Of course, it’s not just Amazon products on sale.
 There will be thousands of items listed over the Prime Day sale, making it near impossible to see them all, let alone work out whether it’s a good price or not.

-Still, last year I did buy a number of things, and at the time I checked the price history to see whether the discounts seemed good or not.
-Here’s how they’ve fared in the 12 months since.
-Again, there could have been some subsequent lightening sale reductions which matched or bettered the prices.
+Again, there could have been some subsequent lightning sale reductions that matched or bettered the prices.
 You can click the headers to see Amazon’s page on each product.